 West Yorkshire and Harrogate Cancer Alliance Innovation Award Scheme (IAS)

-Examples of other supported projects include:
+Examples of supported projects include:

 Paediatric Oncology Ambulatory Care – involving children and young people in Yorkshire with cancer benefiting from chemotherapy at home thanks to innovations at Leeds Children’s Hospital.
 The cancer patients are some of the youngest in the UK to benefit from home chemotherapy.